adrgautier/soit/README.md

 }
 ```

-You can also check a prop from an object :
+You can also check a prop from an object:
 ```ts
 function handleColor(car: Ferrari | Lamborghini) {
     if(isRedColor(car, "color")) {